 You have two options for content management on WordPress: WordPress.com and WordPress.org.
 WordPress.com offers you everything you need without having to install anything, while WordPress.org is open-source software that allows you to self-host your sites.

-If you opt to install WordPress via WordPress.org, you’ll also have access to Bluerock, which offers one-click WordPress installation.
-Bluerock is provided by Bluehost, a popular web host provider.
+If you opt to install WordPress via WordPress.org, you’ll also have access to one click installation.
+These features are provided by popular hosting companies like SiteGround.

 4. Find a Wine Blog Theme